JMyrtil/can-of-books-backend/README.md

 - Make a list of each person’s strengths.
     - Michael: Problem solving, code implementation
     - Joel: Teamwork, patience
--How can you best utilize these strengths in the development of your application?
+- How can you best utilize these strengths in the development of your application?
-    - While pair programmin, we will have the other person walk the driver through their logic to teach them -In what areas do you each want to develop greater strength?
+    - While pair programmin, we will have the other person walk the driver through their logic to teach them
+- In what areas do you each want to develop greater strength?
-    - We both would like to improve upon our ability to work with React as well as handling databases -Knowing that every person in your team needs to understand the code, how do you plan to approach the day-to-day development?
+    - We both would like to improve upon our ability to work with React as well as handling databases
+- Knowing that every person in your team needs to understand the code, how do you plan to approach the day-to-day development?
     - We will work today explaining any new implementations as well as utilize pair-programming

 ## Conflict Resolution